ccxt/ccxt/wiki/Manual.md

 - `http://your-website.com/sample-script.php?url=`
 - etc

-So requests will be made to i.e. `https://cors-anywhere.herokuapp.com/https://exchange.xyz/api/endpoint`.
-Note, this works only for REST requests, but not for websocket connections. (_How to test if your proxy works_)[#test-if-your-proxy-works]
+So requests will be made to i.e. `https://cors-anywhere.herokuapp.com/https://exchange.xyz/api/endpoint`. ( You can also have a small proxy script running on your device/webserver to use it in `.proxyUrl` -  "sample-local-proxy-server" in [examples folder](https://github.com/ccxt/ccxt/tree/master/examples)).

-You can also have a small proxy script running on your device/webserver to use it in `.proxyUrl`.
-See a sample script named "sample-local-proxy-server" in [examples folder](https://github.com/ccxt/ccxt/tree/master/examples).
+This approach works **only for REST** requests, but not for websocket connections. ((_How to test if your proxy works_)[#test-if-your-proxy-works])

 #### httpProxy and httpsProxy
 To set a real http(s) proxy for your scripts, you need to have an access to a remote [http or https proxy](https://stackoverflow.com/q/10440690/2377343), so calls are made directly to target server, tunneled through a proxy server: